 Employment & Volunteering

-Cara Mía accepts headshots and resumes throughout the year.
-If you would like to be considered for our season and readings, please send your headshot and resume to firstname.lastname@example.org
+Cara Mía Theatre Co. accepts headshots and resumes throughout the year.
+Please send your materials to Ariana Cook at firstname.lastname@example.org

 Cara Mía offers plenty of volunteer opportunities.
 Get involved with Cara Mía.
 We can’t wait to work with you!

 If you are interested in volunteering and would like to know more about volunteer positions and opportunities.
-Please email Manager of Educational Programs & Patron Services, Stephanie Cleghorn Jasso at email@example.com
+Please email Ariana Cook at email@example.com